Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 Explanation: [-1] drops the intercept so it does not dominate the max. which.max(abs(...)) returns the index of the largest absolute value, and names() pulls the predictor name.

-How do you fit Lasso regression and select variables?
+How do you fit Lasso and let it select variables?

 RFit the full Lasso path